RazielRodrigues/encryptor/README.md

 # Encryptor

 Encryptor is a web-based tool that allows users to encrypt and decrypt text securely.
-It provides a simple UI and supports various encryption algorithms.

 ## Features
 - Encrypt and decrypt text using secure algorithms.